Parsh/HolepunchP2PChat/design_docs/hyperDHTReactNative/WHY_HYPERDHT_NOT_IN_REACT_NATIVE.md

-# Why Hyperdht is Not Supported in React Native
+# Why Hyperdht is Not Supported in React Native (And How to Work Around It)

+## ⚠️ UPDATE: There IS a Solution!

+**See [BARE_KIT_SOLUTION.md](./BARE_KIT_SOLUTION.md) for how to run Hyperswarm in React Native using `react-native-bare-kit`!**

+The bitcoin-tribe project successfully uses Hyperswarm in React Native by running it in a **Bare worklet** (native runtime) that communicates with React Native via IPC.
+This document explains why the standard approach doesn't work, but Bare Kit provides a native solution.

+---

-## Executive Summary
+## Executive Summary (Standard React Native)

-**Hyperdht** (used by Hyperswarm for P2P networking) **fundamentally cannot work in React Native** because it requires UDP socket access, which is not available in mobile JavaScript environments.
+**Hyperdht** (used by Hyperswarm for P2P networking) **fundamentally cannot work in standard React Native** because it requires UDP socket access, which is not available in mobile JavaScript environments.
 This is not a limitation we can fix with polyfills or shims—it's an architectural constraint of mobile platforms.

+**However**, using `react-native-bare-kit`, you can run Hyperswarm in a native worklet with full Node.js compatibility.
+See [BARE_KIT_SOLUTION.md](./BARE_KIT_SOLUTION.md) for details.

 ---